krishp007/Marvel-Clone/README.md

-# MarvelWebPage
+# Marvel WebPage Clone

-This website is inspired from official site of Marvel .
-I created this website with my classmates as End Semester Project in 2nd Year .
+This website is inspired by the official site of Marvel.
+I created this website with my classmates as End Semester Project in 2nd Year.
 It includes a secure login/signup system, powered by a local XAMPP server database.

 Certainly, I can provide you with a basic guide on how to set up a database using XAMPP for your project.
 Keep in mind that XAMPP configurations may change over time, so it's always a good idea to consult the official documentation or adjust these steps based on your specific XAMPP version.
 Here's a general guide: